Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 ```
 sftp> get transfer_move.txt
 ```
-5. Use WinSCP or FileZilla for transfering with the help of a UI
+5. Use WinSCP or FileZilla for transfering with the help of a UI.